angulardart/site-angulardart/src/angular/guide/forms.md

   }
 ```

-It's an anemic model with few requirements and no behavior.
-Perfect for the demo.
+It's an anemic model with few requirements and no behavior, good enough for the demo.

 The `alterEgo` is optional, so the constructor lets you omit it;
 note the brackets in `[this.alterEgo]`.